| Title: | ICES category 3 empirical harvest control rules |

 The mean catch length is calculated as the mean length of fish in the catch which are above the length of first capture (Lc).
 The mean catch length is essentially the mean of lengths, weighted by the number of fish in the length classes.

-The length distribution is passed to Lmean
+The length distribution is passed to Lmean with the argument

-is ideally a data.frame
+data. data is ideally a data.frame with columns "year",

 "length", and "numbers".
 An optional column, "catch_category", can be